 You will establish your program duration in consultation with your faculty advisor.
 The program duration can vary between a minimum of one and a half years up to a maximum of six years, depending on your course plan.
 The expected graduation semester will be reflected in your student record.
-In order to adjust your expected graduation semester, you must submit a petition to the INI AAO (see Petition Procedure).
+In order to adjust your expected graduation semester, you must submit a petition to the INI Academic and Student Services team (see Petition Procedure).